×

 Here’s what we know.

-God loves all people, but he consistently offers help to those people who will rely on him.
+God loves all people, and he consistently offers help to those people who will rely on him.

 In other words, he wants to help and guide all of us.
 But only those who are willing to trust him will experience the benefit of his guidance.